 The law allows family members 40 days to file a petition to become the estate administrator following their loved one’s death.
 After that time, the court has the right to appoint someone else other than a family member to the executor position.

-Family members who would inherit the deceased’s estate if there were no will stand to recover compensation through a wrongful death claim in Alabama.
+Family members who would inherit the deceased’s estate if there were no will stand to recover compensation through a wrongful death claim.

-What Do You Have to Prove in a Wrongful Death Case in Alabama?
+What Do You Have to Prove in a Wrongful Death Case?